Outreach-Organization/learn_ioat/README.md

 ## Description

 The Real-time Gaming Framework for IoT and Smart Agriculture is an educational project that introduces the concepts of IoT, sensor integration, MQTT protocol, and real-time data visualization through an interactive game.
 This README provides an overview of the framework's components and how to get started.
-Helps in learning!
+Helps in learning-->

 1. IoT Framework: facilitates the connection of sensor and actuator devices, forming the Internet of Agricultural Things (IoAT).
 2. IoT board: a tutorial on how to connect sensors (e.g., soil moisture sensors) and actuators (e.g., water pumps) using Arduino devices.